 Although he’s gone, Bob had already left a permanent mark on the biker culture when he licensed the Grateful Dead’s “Steal Your Face” logo from the album of the same name, and turned it into a beautiful sculpted derby cover for Harley Davidson motorcycles.
 If you were lucky enough to find Bob’s perennial booth at the Sturgis, South Dakota Black Hills Rally, or one of the dozens of other venues he used to schlep his wares to, and got your own little Epstein sculpture, you may just want to hold onto it; it’s a collector’s item now.

 Some years ago, late one evening before his birthday, I secretly replaced his old rural mailbox with another one I painted in biker flames.
-Sure, he knew I did it, but it did blow his mind for a few seconds, and he had to wonder how long it might have been there before he noticed it.
+A day or two later he walked out to get the mail and— what the hell??
+Sure, he knew I did it, but it did really blow his mind for a few seconds, and he had to wonder how long it might have been there before he noticed it.
 It was affectionate retribution for his showing up on my front porch the year before on my birthday, with a hideous green Halloween cake.
 He was a merry prankster, and I’m bummed he’s suddenly gone from this life.
-But as a Urantian, I take eternal comfort in knowing I’ll see him again in the next world, where we’ll have a nice long laugh, drink a tasty foamy beverage, and fondly reminisce about this crazy, too short life on the World of the Cross.
+But as a Urantian, I take eternal comfort in knowing I’ll see him again in and on the next world, where we’ll have a nice long laugh, drink some tasty foamy beverages, and fondly reminisce about this crazy, too short life on the World of the Cross.

 See you on down the road, brother.
 Keep the shiny side up.

 “And now must all flesh on Urantia take the natural course of life and death . . . thus becoming subject to the ascension scheme of the local universe wherein mansion world resurrection follows material death.”

 —The Urantia Papers